 A submission script is simply a text file that contains your job parameters and the commands you wish to execute as part of your job.
 You can also load modules, set environmental variables, or other tasks inside your submission script.

 You may also submit simple jobs from the command line

-Interactive jobs: An interactive job allows you to open a shell on the compute node itself as if you had ssh'd into it.
-It usually is used for debugging purposes.
+Interactive jobs: An interactive job allows you to open a shell on the compute node as if you had ssh'd into it.
+It is usually used for debugging purposes.

 To submit an interactive job, use the